lakshitasre/health-tracker/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Django community for the excellent framework
-- Bootstrap team for the beautiful UI components
-- Chart.js for the interactive charts
-- All contributors who help improve this project

-## 📞 Support

-If you have any questions or need help:
-- Create an issue on GitHub
-- Contact: [Your Contact Information]

 ## 🔮 Future Enhancements